keycloak/keycloak-containers/server/README.md

     docker run -e KEYCLOAK_USER=<USERNAME> -e KEYCLOAK_PASSWORD=<PASSWORD> jboss/keycloak

+You can also create an account on an already running container by running:

+    docker exec <CONTAINER> keycloak/bin/add-user.sh -u <USERNAME> -p <PASSWORD>

+Then restarting the container:

+    docker restart <CONTAINER>

 ### Specify log level

 When starting the Keycloak instance you can pass a number an environment variables to set log level for Keycloak, for example: